 Instructions

-- In a bowl combine the sugar, yeast, water and milk.
-Set aside for 5 minutes until mixture starts to froth.
+- Combine the sugar, yeast, water, and milk in a bowl.
+Set aside for 5 minutes until the mixture starts to foam.

 - Brush a bowl with some oil and add the dough.
-Cover with a damp towel and let it rest for about 40 minutes, until it rises and doubles in size.
+Cover with a damp towel and let it rest for 40 minutes to an hour, until it rises and doubles in size.

-- With your hands, gently stretch each piece of dough to a circle about 7 -8 inch wide.
-You can also use a rolling pin.
+- With your hands, gently stretch each piece of dough to a circle about 7-8 inches wide.

 - Place a cast iron pan over high heat.
 Add 1 tsp olive oil.

-- Cook each pita bread for 1-2 minutes on each side in the pan, until it puffs up a little and starts browning.
-(Add a little olive oil to the pan after cooking 1-2 pitas).
+- Cook each pita bread for 1 minute on each side in the pan, until it puffs up a little and starts browning.
+Add some olive oil to the pan after cooking 1-2 pitas.Enjoy!

 Notes